Transition Probability for the Neutrino Wave in Muon Decay and Oscillation Experiments: Implications to neutrino experiments

-The spectra Eqs. \eqref{eq:nue-normal-spectrum}--\eqref{eq:numu-diffraction-spectrum} are shown in Fig. \ref{fig:spectrum-1GeV}.
-They indicate that $R(E_{\bar{\nu}_\mu})$ and $R(E_{{\nu}_e})$ for on-axis $\bar{\nu}_\mu$ and ${\nu}_e$ are about unity with $E_\mu = 1$ GeV, $m_{\nu_h}=0.08$ eV of inverted hierarchy, and $\sigma_{\nu}$ of nuclear size at $cT=200$ m.
-Because this effect is clear and unique, this may be observed at high-energy neutrino experiments, even for the small neutrino flux.
-This will be compared with existing experimental results in the next section.
+The spectra obtained from Eqs. \eqref{eq:nue-normal-spectrum}--\eqref{eq:numu-diffraction-spectrum} are shown in Fig. \ref{fig:spectrum-1GeV}.
+They indicate that $R(E_{\bar{\nu}_\mu})$ and $R(E_{{\nu}_e})$ for on-axis $\bar{\nu}_\mu$ and ${\nu}_e$ are approximately equal to one with $E_\mu = 1$ GeV, $m_{\nu_h}=0.08$ eV with inverted hierarchy, and $\sigma_{\nu}$ of nuclear size at $cT=200$ m.
+As this effect is clear and unique, this may be observed in high-energy neutrino experiments, even at small neutrino flux.
+In the next section, these findings will be compared with the existing experimental results.